SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/main-screen/side-panel.md

 ---
 uid: help-en-ui-side-panel
-title: Navigating in the mini card
+title: Navigating in the side panel
-description: Navigating in the mini card
+description: Navigating in the side panel
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: CRM
+keywords: side panel
-so.topic: help
+so.topic: reference
 language: en
 ---